sidmanale643/Akaike-Tech/README.md

 - CPU performance is extremely slow.
 - The current implementation uses the Llama 3.2 3B model, a smaller model chosen due to GPU unavailability.
 Performance is expected to improve significantly with a larger model or with Groq PRO Tier.
 - The sentiment analysis is limited to the first 5 articles fetched because of rate limits imposed by Groq Free Tier.
-- A third-party API is used for text-to-speech instead of a custom open-source model (e.g., Indic-Parler TTS) due to the 5 GB storage limit on Hugging Face Spaces.
+- A third-party API is used for text-to-speech instead of a custom open-source model (e.g., Indic-Parler TTS) due to the unavailability of a GPU on Hugging Face Spaces.
 - The text-to-speech functionality depends on the Eleven Labs API, which may have rate limits or require a subscription.
 - The translation and sentiment analysis rely on the accuracy and availability of the respective APIs.